ElementsProject/lightning/doc/PLUGINS.md

 ### `peer_connected`

 This hook is called whenever a peer has connected and successfully completed the cryptographic handshake.
-The parameters have the following structure if there is a channel with the peer:
+The parameters have the following structure:

 ```json
 {